The following policy is written in conjunction with advice provided by Gov.co.uk.

-Any staff member wanting to self- isolate and who refuses to be tested will have their application for SSP denied and may be in breach of their contract.
-Their absence will be unauthorised.
+Any staff member wanting to self- isolate and who refuses to be tested will have their application for SSP/payment denied and may be in breach of their contract.
+Their absence will be unauthorized.

 As always, we understand that not all circumstances are the same.
-Any anomalies must be discussed with your ops director and discretion applied where appropriate.
+Any anomalies must be discussed with your manager and discretion applied where appropriate.

 Staff Travel (outside the UK)

 Please see the Corona virus travel quarantine policy.

 Staff who have travelled within the UK but consider they may have visited an area where cases are significantly rising should have a COVID-19 test before returning to work.
 Again this should be discussed with the manager.